tinahaibodi/SpotifyBrain/README.md

 Used this for reference: https://towardsdatascience.com/making-your-own-discover-weekly-f1ac7546fedb

-- Work in Progress -
+*This is currently a work in progress*